techstartucalgary/lifeline/client/README.md

 ### React Hooks

 This library imports [React Hooks](https://github.com/streamich/react-use) for more convenient frontend development.
 You can find so many useful hooks in this library, so please utilize these hooks over native js approaches.

-## Backend Development

-### Steps for Running the backend code

-- Git clone the repo and cd into the server directory
-- After this activate Python's virtual environment (More on this **[here](https://towardsdatascience.com/virtual-environments-104c62d48c54)**
--- If you don't already have virtual environment for the project, run this command in terminal - ```python -m venv .venv``` -- Now to activate the environment, run  ```source .venv/bin/activate```
-- To install all the required pip packages, run ```python -m pip install -r requirements.txt```
-- Now to run the server cd into the `src` directory and run  ```uvicorn app:app --host 0.0.0.0 --port 80```
-- Go to *http://0.0.0.0:80/docs* to see and try all the endpoints